thomastran8/thomas-blog/_pages/03_about.md

 ## Introduction

-Hello there, allow me to introduce myself!

-I am a System Administrator and a Hobby Game Developer.
+I am a Devops Engineer and a Game Developer.

-My first exposure into system administration was running my own Raspberry Pi cloud storage server in my college aparment.
-What turned out to be small project ended up being a rabbit hole of discovering the amazing world of GNU/Linux, Free and Open Source Software (FOSS), and configuring routers and switches.
+My first exposure into devops was running my own Raspberry Pi cloud storage server in my college aparment.
+What turned out to be small project led me to discover the amazing world of GNU/Linux, Free and Open Source Software (FOSS), and configuring networks of routers and switches.
 I am now a proud owner of a homelab!

 As for game development, I've always had an interest in video games ranging from real-time strategies to first-person shooters.
 But what's better than playing them -- than to make them!
 Game development for me is like itching that creative urge, it takes all forms of disciplines from art, music, programming, and storytelling.
-It gives me appreciation for games as a work of art and to see others enjoy my games as well!
+It gives me an appreciation for games as a work of art.

 ## Work Experience